Operating since 2003.

 280 assisted into formation to the priesthood or religious life.

-- Over $5.9 million awarded.
-100% of gifts go toward aspirants; 80% goes to current class for loan mitigation and 20% is a roll back to the next aspirant class to subsidize their training expenses.
+Over $6.4 million awarded to aspirants to accelerate the resolution of their student loan debt.
+100% of donor gifts go help aspirants; 80% goes to current class for loan mitigation and 20% is a roll forward to the next aspirant class to subsidize their training expenses.

-- Over 80% of those assisted have gone on to final ordination, profession of final vows or are currently in formation.
+Over 80% of those aspirants assisted have gone on to final ordination, profession of final vows or are currently in formation.